 - Once heated, spread a small amount of fat onto the skillet.

 - Pour or ladle batter into skillet in desired wrap size.

 - Wait until you see bubbles (1-2 minutes) and flip with a spatula.

 - Allow to slightly brown on the other side.

 - Flip back over if needed and remove to a plate.

 - Transfer to a cooling rack so they don't get soggy.

 These take awhile to make if you do them one-at-a-time.
-I suggest you use a large pancake griddle and do a few at once.
+I use a cast iron skillet and make them one-by-one.
+I suggest you use a large pancake griddle if you are short on time and do a few at once.
 I use it as an opportunity to multitask and unload my dishwasher and clean my kitchen!
 Just be mindful of the stove.
 If you’re absent-minded like me and really get into your cleaning, you may forget you are cooking something!